rust-lang/rustc-perf/collector/README.md

 contents.

 The full benchmark suite takes some time to run: tens of minutes or more, depending on the speed of your machine.
+Progress output is printed to stderr.

+`RUST_LOG=debug` can be specified to enable some verbose logging, which is useful for debugging rustc-perf itself.

 ### Benchmarking options